5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 8. Once this is done, change the Layout ID in your config.plist to the new Layout.
 9. Reboot and test

-## VIII.
+## VII.
 Compiling AppleALC.kext

 - In Terminal, "cd" into the AppleALC folder containing the `AppleALC.xcodeproj` file
 - Enter `xcodebuild` and hit Enter.
 Compiling should start and a lot of text should appear on screen during the process.
-- Once the kext is compiled, there will be the propmpt "BUILD SUCCEEDED".
+- Once the kext is compiled, there will be the prompt "BUILD SUCCEEDED".
 - The kext will present in `/AppleALC/build/Release`.

+## VII.
+Testing
+- Add your newly compiled AppleALC.kext to your EFI/OC/Kexts folder
+- Open the config.plist and change the Layout-ID to the one you chose for your Layout-ID
+- Save the cong and reboot
+- Check if sound is working (Internal, Inputs, Outputs, Headphones)
+- If it's working: Congrats.
+- If it's not working: re-check Pin-Config, Platforms.xml, adjust them, re-compile the kext, replace it in the EFI, reboot, test, repeat.

 ## IX.
-Testing (todo)

-## X. Adding your Layout-ID to the AppleALC Repo
+Adding your Layout-ID to the AppleALC Repo
-Once your custom Layout-ID is working, you can submit it to the main AppleALC Repo.
-In order to add your newly created Layout-ID to AppleALC's database, you have to create a fork of the repo first, then add the required files to the Resources folder (Follow the [Instructions](https://github.com/acidanthera/AppleALC/wiki/Adding-codec-support)), sync it with github and then create a pull request.
+Once your custom Layout-ID is working, you can submit it to the AppleALC GitHub repo via Pull Request.
 Otherwise you would lose your custom made routing every time you update the AppleALC.kext since this overwrites the info.plist and the .xml support files.

+In order to add your Layout-ID to AppleALC's database, you have to do the following:
+- Create a fork of the repo
+- Add the required files to the "Resources" folder.
+Follow the [Instructions](https://github.com/acidanthera/AppleALC/wiki/Adding-codec-support).
+- Sync it with github and then create a pull request.
+- Wait for approval

+Once your Layout is part of the main AppleALC repo you can update AppleALC without having to compile your own version every time the source code is updated.

 ## CREDITS and RESOURCES
 - **Guides**: